eriknyquist/versionedobj/README.rst

     # Output looks like this: "windowed"

-As well as regular dot notation, you can also treat an object instance like a dict, and access individual attribubtes using their full dot name as the key:
+As well as regular dot notation, you can also treat an object instance like a dict, and access individual attributes using their full dot name as the key:

 .. code:: python